Alejandro-Munoz/giphyAPI/README.md

 ## What is it?
 A fun app that allow to request and show funny gifs, build with Bootstrap, jQuery and Ajax.

-The application allows you to:
+The application provides 3 main sections:

-	* Click a desire gif button
-	* Create new button with new themes
+	* List of Animals
+	* Add Animal
+	* Results

 Refer to the [**Show Me**](#show-me) section below for examples on how to use each of the views.